Making a Case for Training Trainers…

 Successful demonstration of key competencies through a certification process is recommended as part of training the trainer for those who conduct training for more than half of their job duties.
 Often, too, an outside client or the industry dictates that instructors have earned a certification.
 Our Certified Training Facilitator (CTF), Certified Total Trainer (CTT), and Certified Technical Training Specialist (CTTS) are examples of train the trainer certifications.

-When we certify trainers, we use all or part of a five step train the trainers process that we’ve fine-tuned over 40 years, detailed below.
+When we certify trainers, we use all or part of a five-step train the trainer process that we’ve fine-tuned over 40 years, detailed below.
 The benefits of this train the trainer model include more effective trainers, higher learner retention and greater transfer of new skills and knowledge back to the job:

 Step One: Instructor Selection

 Just like hiring an employee, trainer candidates need to be screened and interviewed.
 We work with clients to carefully consider the qualifications needed and to develop key selection criteria for corporate trainers.
 Clients are urged to select their best and most experienced employees for this type of training assignment.

 Step Two: Learn the Content